marticr/legacy_scoring/README.md

 # Legacy Scoring Application

-A professional scoring application for dance competitions, supporting Modern and Urban styles with multiple categories and age groups.
+A scoring application for dance competitions.

+## Setup

+1. Install Docker and Docker Compose
+2. Run `docker-compose up --build`

+## Development

+- Data files are stored in `./data`
+- Source code is in `./src`
+- GUI is built with PySide6 (Qt)

+## Usage

+1. Select style (Modern/Urban)
+2. Navigate through participants
+3. Enter scores for each jury member
+4. View rankings in the Rankings tab

 ## Features